-Title Bromley Procurement & Contracts Group - 17 th April 2023 update This paper is fo or information .
+Title Bromley Procurement & Contracts Group - 17 th April 2023 update This paper is for in formation.
 The Bromley Procurement & Contracts group is established to support the management and oversight of delegated budgets in terms of compliance with procurement and contract management.
-The following items were discussed ar agreed at the January meeting.
+The following items were discussed and agreed at the January meeting.
 The next meeting will take place on 15 th May 2023.
-Contract Award • Community Anti-coagulation - Following the tender process undertaken, SEL ICB (Bromley) has awarded the Community Anti-coagulation contract to Bromley GP Alliance (BGPA) for a contract term of 3 years with the option of a 2-year extension commencing on 1st June 2023.
+Contract Award • Community Anti-coagulation - Following the tender process undertaken, SEL ICB (Bromley) has awarded the Community Anti-coagulation contract to Bromley GP Alliance (BGPA) for a contract term of 3 years with the option of a 2-year extension commencing on 1 st June 2023.
 Contract Extensions No contracts were noted for extension under the contractual terms of the NHS Standard contract at the April group.
-Executive Summary Enhanced Medical Support to Care Homes - contract is due to expire March 2024, there is an option to extend and following a soft market testing exercise, the ICB is in discussion with the current provider in relation to the contract extension.
-Procurements The following updates were noted: - Continuing Health Care (CHC) - The tender opportunity is now live and duto close mid-May.
-Potential Future Procurements The group reviewed the Procurement Pipeline and discussion took place on the following contracts: - Identification and Referral to Improve Safety (IRIS) - following the tender opportunity closing with no bids received, the ICB has undertaken some so market testing and following this it is likely that the opportunity will be rea competitive tendering exercise, this is yet to be published.

-Community Cardiology Diagnostics Service - contract is due to expire October 2023.
-An options paper was presented to the group, who endorsed
+Executive Summary • Enhanced Medical Support to Care Homes - contract is due to expire March 2024, there is an option to extend and following a soft market testing exercise, the ICB is in discussion with the current provider in relation to the contract extension.
+Procurements The following updates were noted: - • Continuing Health Care (CHC) - The tender opportunity is now live and due to close mid-May.
+Potential Future Procurements The group reviewed the Procurement Pipeline and discussion took place on the following contracts: - • Identification and Referral to Improve Safety (IRIS) - following the tender opportunity closing with no bids received, the ICB has undertaken some soft market testing and following this it is likely that the opportunity will be republished. • Community Cardiology Diagnostics Service - contract is due to expire October 2023.
+An options paper was presented to the group, who endorsed a competitive tendering exercise, this is yet to be published.